t83714/opa-workshop/tutorial2.md

 You are also provided a set of new requirements that require you to modify the current policy logic and observe how the existing data filtering code still works with new policy logic without adjustments.

+The sample code use [opa-compile-response-parser](https://github.com/t83714/opa-compile-response-parser) to parse the OPA compile response.

+You can find its API document [here](https://t83714.github.io/opa-compile-response-parser/).

 ### Prerequisite Installation